vertopolkaLF/acf_show_field_id/readme.txt

 == Description ==

-ACF Show Field ID is a developer-friendly plugin that displays Advanced Custom Fields (ACF) field names directly in the WordPress admin interface.
+Show Field ID for ACF is a developer-friendly plugin that displays Advanced Custom Fields (ACF) field names directly in the WordPress admin interface.
 This plugin works seamlessly with both the Classic Editor and the new Gutenberg Block Editor.

 **Key Features:**